An example of a product analytics dashboard showing checkout conversion rates.

 What is product analytics?

-Product analytics is the method of analyzing how users engage with a product, offering insights into user behavior, product usage, and feature performance.
+Product analytics is the method of analyzing how users engage with a product.
+It offers insights into user behavior, product usage, and feature performance.
 It equips teams with data to enhance product development, improve user experience, and drive strategic decisions based on real usage patterns.

-The term “product analysis” refers to obtaining and analyzing quantitative data through fixed tools that measure how users engage with a product.
+The term “product analysis” refers to obtaining and analyzing quantitative data through fixed product analytics tools that measure users' engagement with a product.

 Companies use product analytics to optimize the user experience, identifying where the user is challenged, making improvements and merchandising features around the product.
 It offers a lot of information for product teams and tells you how, when, what, where, and who is using your product.